Skip to main content

 Default runtime values

-When you do not set an explicit runtime value, visor resolves defaults.
+When you do not set an explicit runtime value, visor resolves defaults for non-device settings.

 SettingDefault value